Burwood/JLH_Automation/Example_Project/readme.md

 `TF_STATE=./terraform/` - Terraform-inventory will parse the Terraform state and parse it so Ansible can read it as an Ansible inventory.

-'ansible-playbook --inventory-file=../terraform-inventory/terraform-inventory ./ansible/playbook-async.yml -e @./ansible/vars.yml`
+`ansible-playbook --inventory-file=../terraform-inventory/terraform-inventory ./ansible/playbook-async.yml -e @./ansible/vars.yml` - Run the Ansible playbook, referencing the inventory file and the variable file.

 ## References